chuhnyaa/chyhhhhhh/README.md

 ![mini-stamp-stamp](https://github.com/user-attachments/assets/d2a2a034-ce2f-425e-8cac-a20a6e6f4496)
 ![mini-stamp-stamp](https://github.com/user-attachments/assets/cba241dd-23a5-490f-9296-dc4851a845a7)

-sittin' whith my friend' on da computa
+sittin' with my friend' on da computa